gdamore/tcell/README.md

 A number of example are posted up on our [Gallery](https://github.com/gdamore/tcell/wikis/Gallery/).
 That's a wiki, and please do submit updates if you have something you want to showcase.

+There are also demonstration programs in the `./demos` directory, as well as some in `./_demos`.

 ## More Portable

 _Tcell_ is portable to a wide variety of systems, and is pure Go, without any need for CGO.